finwistic

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala

-Best trades clustering, FOMO, and the fear of losing gains
+Winner clustering, FOMO, and the fear of losing gains

 5m 26s

 Host asks if big winners tend to cluster or arrive randomly.
 Gon confirms it's somewhat random — sometimes three in a row, sometimes nothing for weeks.
 This creates two distinct psychological traps: FOMO during cold periods (chasing setups that aren't there) and fear of losing gains after a big winner (becoming too cautious and missing the next one).
-He's had both experiences.
+He's experienced both.
 The balance between protecting a cushion and staying aggressive enough to compound is the ongoing psychological work that separates good traders from great ones.

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala